Notes on the fine Selmer groups: Fine Selmer group

 \section{Fine Selmer group}

 Throughout the paper, $p$ will denote a prime number.
 If $M$ is a pro-$p$ group or a discrete $p$-primary group, we denote the Pontryagin dual of $M$ by $M^{\vee}= \Hom_{\cts}(M, \Qp/\Zp)$.
 Let $F$ be a number field, i.e., a finite extension of $\Q$.
 Let $S$ denote a finite set of primes of $F$ containing the primes above $p$ and the infinite primes, which we shall fix once and for all.
 Let $F_S$ denote the maximal algebraic extension of $F$ unramified outside $S$.
 For any algebraic (possibly infinite) extension $\mathcal{L}$ of $F$ contained in $F_S$, we write $G_S(\mathcal{L}) = \Gal(F_S/\mathcal{L})$.
 Let $R$ be a commutative complete Noetherian local ring with maximal ideal $\m$ and residue field $k$, where $k$ is finite of characteristic $p$.
-Let $T$ denote a finitely generated $R$-module with a continuous $R$-linear $G_F$-action, and unramified outside a finite set of primes.
+Let $T$ denote a finitely generated $R$-module.
 One verifies easily that $T\cong \plim_i T/\m^iT$, and we shall endow $T$ with the $\m$-adic topology.
-The $G_S(F)$-action on $T$ then induces a continuous group homomorphism
+We assume further that $T$ has a continuous $R$-linear $G_F$-action, and is unramified outside $S$.
+This group action on $T$ induces a continuous group homomorphism

 We will write $W = T^{\vee}(1)$, where $``(1)"$ denotes the Tate twist.
 Let $v$ be a prime in $S$.
 For each finite extension $L$ of $F$ contained in $F_S$, we define

 where $w$ runs over the (finite) set of primes of $L$ above $v$.
 If $\mathcal{L}$ is an infinite extension of $F$ contained in $F_S$, we define